-The award of marks shall be as bellow
+The award of marks shall be as bellow:

-Faculty of science Theory 2100 marks
+Faculty of Science Theory 2100 Marks

-Faculty of arts, Indian Languages Theory 2100 marks
+Faculty of arts, Theory 2100 Marks

+Indian Languages &

-& Education
+Education

-Course-wise letter grades
+Course -Wise letter grades

-The percentage of marks obtained by a candidate in a course will be indicated in a latter grade.
+The percentage of marks obtained by a candidate in a course will be indicated in a letter grade.

-A students is considered to have completed a course successfully and earned the credits if he/she secures an overall latter grade other than F.A latter grade F in any course implies a failure in that course.
-A course successfully completed cannot be repeated for the purpose of improving the Grade point.
+A student is considered to have completed a course successfully and earned the credits if he/she secures an overall letter grade other than F. A letter grade F in any course implies a failure in that course.
+A course successfully completed cannot be repeated for the purpose of improving the grade point.

-The F Grade once awarded stays in the grade card of the student and is not deleted even when he/she completes the course successfully latter.
-The grade acquired later by the student will be indicated in the grade sheet of the odd/even semester in which the candidate has appeared for clearance of the arrears.
+The F grade once awarded stays in the grade card of the student and is not deleted even when he/she completes the course successfully letter.
+The grade acquired later by the students will be indicated in the grade sheet of the odd/even semester in which the candidate has appeared for clearance of the arrears.

-A student who secures F Grade in any course which is listed as core course has to repeat it compulsorily when the course is offered next.
-If it is an elective course, the student has the option to repeat it when it is offered next or to choose a new elective if he/she is chosen in the place of failed elective, the failed optional will be indicated as dropped in the subsequent grade card.
+A student who secures F grade in any course which is listed as core course has to repeat it compulsorily when the course, the student has the option to repeat it when it is offered next or to choose a new elective if he /she is chosen in the place of failed elective, failed optional will be indicate d as dropped in the subsequent grade card.

-If a student secures F grade in the Project work/Field work / Practical work/ dissertation, either he/she shall improve it and resubmit it if it involves only rewriting incorporating the clarification of the evaluators of he/she can re-register and carry out the same in the subsequent semesters for evaluation.
+If a student secures F grade in the Project work/Field work/Practical work/dissertation.
+Either he/she shall improve it and resubmit it if it involves only rewriting incorporating the clarification of the evaluators of he/she can re-register and carry out in the subsequent semesters for evaluation.

-Withdrawal from the course by the student
+Withdrawal from the course by the student.